flowersinthesand/portal/README.md

 <script src="/portal/portal.js"></script>
 ```

-Then, open a connection to the Portal server.
+Then, open a connection to the portal server.
 ```html
 <script>
 portal.open("/portal").on({